Pediatrics Residency

 • Pediatric Urology

 During the first year of training, our pediatric residents are introduced to foundational clinical and scholarly experiences through integration into varied clinical settings with exposure to a diverse patient population.
 PGY-1 residents build upon their undergraduate medical education competencies in the ability to perform thorough but focused age-appropriate histories and physical examinations in the inpatient and outpatient settings.
-PGY-1 residents develop patient appropriate assessments and management plans with the guidance of their upper level residents and faculty.
-They learn to identify level of illness severity and begin to address psychosocial and environmental influencers to care delivery.
-In the first year of training, residents will begin to establish their panel of continuity clinic patients at their continuity clinic site.
+PGY-1 residents develop patient appropriate assessments and management plans with the guidance of their upper-level residents and faculty.
+They learn to identify levels of illness severity and begin to address psychosocial and environmental influencers to care delivery.
+In the first year of training, residents begin to establish their panel of continuity clinic patients at their continuity clinic site.

 Throughout the first year of training, residents establish a framework of understanding of pediatric practice that incorporates issues of child health advocacy, preventive health care, clinical ethics and effective cost containment into each aspect of their future experiences.